SilvesterYu/EfficientPose/README.md

 ### silv edits:

+(1) create a new conda environment

-downgrade to cpu if cuda is not 10.0
+(2) downgrade to cpu if cuda is not 10.0
 ```
 pip install tensorflow-cpu==1.15
 ```
-solve version errors
+(3) solve version errors
 ```
 pip install 'h5py==2.10.0' --force-reinstall
 pip install numpy==1.19.5
 ```

-Using `CloneEfficientPose3` conda environment on my own machine
+Note for myself: use `CloneEfficientPose3` conda environment on my own machine

 ## Train